Since ancient times, honey has been used as both a food and a medicine.

 Antioxidants have been linked to reduced risk of heart attacks, strokes and some types of cancer.
 They may also promote eye health (8).

-Bottom Line: Honey contains a number of antioxidants, including phenolic compounds like flavonoids.
+Summary Honey contains a number of antioxidants, including phenolic compounds like flavonoids.

 The evidence on honey and diabetes is mixed.